- Home

 infertility | Radiation therapy to the prostate usually causes infertility.
 If you might want to have children, speak to your doctor before treatment about sperm banking or other options. |

-urinary problems | Bladder changes, such as frequent or painful urination, can also be late effects, appearing months or years after treatment.
-After brachytherapy, scarring can occur around the urethra, which can block the flow of urine and require corrective procedures.
-It is important to let your doctor know if you have any problems with urinating or bleeding. |
+urinary problems | Bladder changes, such as frequent or painful urination, can appear months or years after treatment.
+After brachytherapy, scarring can develop around the urethra, which can block the flow of urine.
+This can usually be repaired.
+It is important to let your doctor know if you have any problems with urinating or notice any bleeding. |

-bowel changes | Bowel changes, such as diarrhoea, wind or constipation, can also be late effects, appearing months or years after treatment.
+bowel changes | Bowel changes, such as diarrhoea, wind or constipation, can appear months or years after treatment.
 Bleeding from the rectum can also occur.
 In rare cases, there may be loss of bowel control (faecal incontinence) or blockage of the bowel.
-It is important to let your doctor know about any bleeding or if you have pain in the abdomen and difficulty opening your bowels. |
+It is important to let your doctor know about any bleeding, or if you have pain in the abdomen and difficulty opening your bowels. |

-erection problems | The nerves and blood vessels that control erections may become damaged.
-This can make it difficult to get and keep an erection, especially if you’ve had these problems before treatment.
-Having androgen deprivation therapy (ADT) can also contribute to problems with erections.
-Erection problems may take a while to appear and can be ongoing. |
+erection problems | Radiation may damage the nerves and blood vessels that control erections.
+This can make it difficult to get and keep an erection, especially if you have had problems before treatment.
+Having androgen deprivation therapy (ADT) can also cause problems with erections.
+Erection problems may take time to appear and can be ongoing or permanent. |

 → READ MORE: Androgen deprivation therapy (ADT)